 The Batavia wreck was recovered and is now in the Western Australia Museum, along with a number of artefacts it was carrying and a skeleton of one of those who was murdered.
 In 2009, The Government of the Netherlands offered to transfer to Australia its portion of artefacts recovered from the Batavia and three other Dutch shipwrecks found off the West Australian coast.
 The Batavia Shipwreck Site and Survivor Camps Area was included in the National Heritage List in 2006.

 The Twelve Apostles limestone stacks, Great Ocean Road, Victoria.
-Image courtesy of the Department of Sustainability, Environment, Water, Population and Communities.
+Image courtesy of the Department of the Environment.

 The Limestone coast of South Australian and the south west coast of Victoria is known as the Shipwreck Coast.
 This section of coastline is made up of cliffs, reef, islands and outcrops of rocks.
 In combination with the winds of the' roaring forties' and the often stormy seas, sailing these waters could be very dangerous.
 Along a 130 kilometre stretch of the Victorian coast from Port Fairy to Cape Otway alone there are over 80 shipwrecks.

 'I have seldom seen a more fearful section of coastline', wrote Matthew Flinders, the explorer who first mapped the coast of Australia.

 Limestone Coast, South Australia – the wreck of the SS Admella

 James-Shaw-(1815-81), The Admella, 1858, oil on canvas.
 Image courtesy of the Art Gallery of South Australia.